michijs/michijs/README.md

 -  _dynamicAttributes: An array with the names of the attributes that can change.
 -  _staticChildren: It indicates that children never change.
 If you use static Children, there is no need to use _staticChildren or _dynamicAttributes on your children.

+## Limitations
+### Observable objects
+Because some objects are not proxy compatible we limit the observable objects to:
+- Arrays
+- Dates
+- Maps
+- Sets
+- Any object whose prototype is Object

 ## Polyfills
 If you REALLY need polyfills i recommend you to read this topics: